adambaczkowski/OSSEC-autoinstaller-script/README.md

 # OSSEC-autoinstaller-script
 OSSEC autoinstaller script written in bash (change params for your needs!)

-On default it chooses: server
+On default it chooses: local

 How to use:
 sudo apt -y install expect #ON UBUNTU